gigafied/minion/readme.md

 - Minion does not touch native JavaScript prototypes.
 I.E. no Object.prototype.someSuperAwesomeMethod___weThink();
 - Damage Control.
 No global pollution.
 All classes reside under the minion namespace.
 This is good, trust us.

+## Installation

+Grab the latest version of node [here](http://nodejs.org/)

+Since Node.js now comes bundled with [npm](http://github.com/isaacs/npm), you no longer have to install it separately.

+Once you have Node.js installed, just do:
+	npm install minion-js

+Or you can just clone this project via git:

+	git clone git://github.com/gigafied/minion.git

 ## Getting Started

 http://gigafied.github.com/minion/